joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/epasuora_flashcard.md

   var currentQuestion = 0;
   var qbank = [
-    ['"What will my parents think?"<br>My wife wondered...', '"What will my parents think?"<br>My wife wondered what her parents would think.'], ['"I don&apos;t like these pants."<br>Jack told me...', '"I don&apos;t like these pants."<br>Jack told me he didn&apos;t like the pants.'], ['"I can&apos;t wait any longer."<br>She complained...', '"I can&apos;t wait any longer."<br>She complained she couldn&apos; wait any longer.'],
+    ['"I have been studying English for years."<br>She told me...', '"I have been studying English for years."<br>She told me she had been studying English for years.'], ['"Now I know reported speech rules very well."<br>He explained that...', '"Now I know reported speech rules very well."<br>He explained that then he knew reported speech rules very well.'], ['"Me and all my friends will ace the exam."<br>He declared that...', '"Me and all my friends will ace the exam."<br>He declared that he and his friends would ace the exam.'], ['"What will my parents think?"<br>My wife wondered...', '"What will my parents think?"<br>My wife wondered what her parents would think.'], ['"I don&apos;t like these pants."<br>Jack told me...', '"I don&apos;t like these pants."<br>Jack told me he didn&apos;t like the pants.'], ['"I can&apos;t wait any longer."<br>She complained...', '"I can&apos;t wait any longer."<br>She complained she couldn&apos; wait any longer.'],